 - If needed, escalate seamlessly to human agents and other channels: If a problem is not fully resolved on SMS, loop a human agent into the conversation or offer a frictionless way for customers to opt-in for a call back.
 Eliminate the need for a person to dial a number themselves and wait for an available agent, or seek help in another channel.
 Instead, add the customer to the call-back queue, communicate anticipated call-back time and end the conversation.

 - Enable two-way communication: Automated text messages today are typically one-way.
 People can’t often reply, for instance, to the message from their telecommunications provider with their monthly autopay acknowledgment asking why charges are higher this month.
 Ensure that if you’re creating an SMS campaign for telecom customer service with customers, they can send and receive messages in a two-way conversation.

-- Text the right use cases: Use SMS for support – not marketing or sales.
+- Text the right use cases: Use your SMS platform for support – not marketing or sales.
 Customers want to text with a brand to troubleshoot issues (70%), ask about billing questions or concerns (68%) or make/update a reservation (64%)4.
 These are all simple questions that could be easily be handled through an automated conversation.
 Creating SMS conversation strings for complex use cases is not ideal.
 If a complex question arises, suggest the customer reach out on a different channel (or offer a call-back).

 The growing customer appetite for SMS chatbots and brand texting

 35% of consumers text with businesses once a day to once a week3